wessenstam/gts2021-prep/phase2/phase2.rst

 .. note::

     During the working with VC, you might get pop-up messages due to updates or extensions having some extra information like the below screenshot.
 It is up to you what to do with them.
-Most messages can be denied by clicking the **X** in the right hand top corner.
+Those messages can be denied by clicking the **X** in the right hand top corner.
 They have no influence on the workshop...

     .. figure:: images/message-box.png